johnkerl/miller/docs/src/file-formats.md

 </div>
 # File formats

-Miller handles name-indexed data using several formats: some you probably know by name, such as CSV, TSV, and JSON -- and other formats you're likely already seeing and using in your structured data.
+Miller handles name-indexed data using several formats: some you probably know by name, such as CSV, TSV, JSON, and JSON Lines -- and other formats you're likely already seeing and using in your structured data.

 Additionally, Miller gives you the option of including comments within your data.